pkiraly/qa-catalogue/README.md

 - `CONTAINER`: the name of the docker container.
 Default: `metadata-qa-marc`.

-- `INPUT`: Base directory to put your bibliographic record files in subdirectory `qa-catalogue`.
-Set to `./input` by default, so record files are expected to be in `input/qa-catalogue`.
+- `INPUT`: Base directory to put your bibliographic record files in subdirectories of.
+   Set to `./input` by default, so record files are expected to be in `input/$NAME`.

+- `OUTPUT`: Base directory to put result of qa-catalogue in subdirectory of.
+   Set to `./output` by default, so files are put in `output/$NAME`.

 - `WEBCONFIG`: directory to expose configuration of [qa-catalogue-web].
 Set to `./web-config` by default.
 If using non-default configuration for data analysis